4tkbytes/dropbear/README.md

 # dropbear

-dropbear is a game engine used to create games.
-It's made in rust.
+dropbear is a game engine used to create games, made in `Rust` and scripted with `Swift`.

 It's name is a double entendre, with it being the nickname of koalas but also fits in nicely with the theme of rust utilising memory management with "drops".

-If you might have not realised, all the crates/projects names are after Australian flora and fauna.
+If you might have not realised, all the crates/projects names are after Australian items.

 ## Projects

 - [dropbear-engine](https://github.com/4tkbytes/dropbear/tree/main/dropbear-engine) is the rendering engine that uses wgpu and the main name of the project.
-- [eucalyptus-editor](https://github.com/4tkbytes/dropbear/tree/main/eucalyptus-editor) is the visual editor used to create games visually, taking inspiration from Unity, Roblox Studio and other engines.
+- [eucalyptus-editor](https://github.com/4tkbytes/dropbear/tree/main/eucalyptus-editor) is the visual editor used to create games visually, taking inspiration from Unity, Unreal, Roblox Studio and other engines.
 - [eucalyptus-core](https://github.com/4tkbytes/dropbear/tree/main/eucalyptus-core) is the library used by both `redback-runtime` and `eucalyptus-editor` to share configs and metadata between each other.
-- [redback-runtime](https://github.com/4tkbytes/redback-runtime) is the runtime used to load .eupak files and run the games loaded on them.
+- [redback-runtime](https://github.com/4tkbytes/redback-runtime) is the runtime used to load .eupak files and run the game loaded on them.

 ### Related Projects

 - [dropbear_future-queue](https://github.com/4tkbytes/dropbear/tree/main/dropbear_future-queue) is a handy library for dealing with async in a sync context
-- [model_to_image](https://github.com/4tkbytes/model_to_image) is a library used to generate thumbnails and images from a 3D model with the help of `russimp-ng`
+- [model_to_image](https://github.com/4tkbytes/model_to_image) is a library used to generate thumbnails and images from a 3D model with the help of `russimp-ng` and a custom made rasteriser. _(very crude but usable)_

 ## Build